S-a-m-K/heart_disease_prediction/README.md

 ### **Buisness Task**

-Feel free to explore the dataset and uncover insights that could contribute to improved health outcomes and preventative measures.
+Explore the dataset and gain insights that could contribute to improved health outcomes and preventive measures.

 ### **Analysis Questions**

-- Can one identify patterns from the data that could help detect a potential heart attack early?
+- Is there a relationship between the different risk factors and heart attack outcomes?
 - Can the insights found be used in the future to reduce the heart attack risk of this population?

 # **Prepare**